 Kumari Ghar

-The Kumari Ghar is a three-story brick architecture overlooking the south side of Durbar Square, richly adorned with gods and figures' wood-carved engravings.
+The Kumari Ghar is a three-story brick structure overlooking the south side of Durbar Square, richly adorned with gods and figures' wood-carved engravings.
 Kumari Ghar houses the living goddess of Kathmandu.
 Built in 1757, the temple is known for its magnificent carvings as well as its divine inhabitant.
 The courtyard of the Kumari Ghar is accessible to tourists.
 The entrance and the whole building, the pillars, and the windows are decorated with more captivating illustrations.
 Photos are permitted in the yard, but it is strictly forbidden to photograph the Kumari.

 Trailokya Mohan